bcbi/DeIdentification.jl/docs/src/usage.md

 * De-identify the data set
 * Write the de-identified data to files

-The `deidentify` function runs these three steps as so:
+The `deidentify` function runs the three steps:

 ```julia
 proj_config = DeIdConfig(cfg_file)